 Once connected, invite an engineer to your facility for a walk-through.
 Not only does this provide them with familiarity of your building, but they can make suggestions about reinforcement strategies.

-An inspection is the only way to confirm if your building is safe to reoccupy.
+A proper inspection is the only way to confirm if your building is safe to reoccupy.

 “Engineers are looking for an indication that the lateral and vertical strength of the facility has not been compromised by the earthquake," says Thompson.
 "Is the building as safe as it was prior to the earthquake?”